 Genetics.
-Twin studies suggest that more than 70% of cases can be attributed to polygenic heritable traits.
-However, it appears that other congenital or environmental factors must also be present for the condition to manifest.
+Twin studies suggest that more than 70% of cases can be attributed to polygenic heritable traits, but it appears that other congenital or environmental factors must also be present for the condition to manifest.

 Obesity.
 Obesity, particularly abdominal obesity, increases risk of PCOS.